Prevention and Community Health

 PUBH 6250.
 Epidemiology of HIV/AIDS.
 2 Credits.

 Methodological issues central to HIV/AIDS research.
 Biases peculiar to HIV/AIDS epidemiologic studies (both observational and experimental designs).
 The natural history of HIV, diagnosis, surveillance, vulnerable subpopulations, behavioral facets, and evaluation of epidemiologic studies with an emphasis on methodological considerations.
-Prerequisite: PUBH 6003, Recommended PUBH 6002.
+Prerequisite: PUBH 6003.
+Recommended background: PUBH 6002.